ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

 By running ``pypy pure_python.py 1000 1000`` on my MacBook it takes 5.9 seconds, running ``pypy pure_python_2.py 1000 1000`` it takes 4.9 seconds.
 Note that there's no graphical output - ``PIL`` is supported in PyPy but ``numpy`` isn't and I've used ``numpy`` to generate the list-to-RGB-array conversion.

-**NOTEIAN WHAT SPEEDUPS DO WE EXPECT?**
+**IAN_TODO WHAT SPEEDUPS DO WE EXPECT?**

 Cython
 ======

 Cython lets us annotate our functions so they can be compiled to C. It takes a little bit of work (30-60 minutes to get started) and then typically gives us a nice speed-up.

-**NOTEIAN link to cython tutorial!**
+If you're new to Cython then the official tutorial is very helpful: http://docs.cython.org/src/userguide/tutorial.html

 To start this example I'll assume you've moved ``pure_python_2.py`` into a new directory (e.g. ``cython_pure_python\cython_pure_python.py``).
 We'll start a new module called ``calculate_z.py``, move the ``calculate_z`` function into this module.
 In ``cython_pure_python.py`` you'll have to ``import calculate_z`` and replace the reference to ``calculate_z(...)`` with ``calculate_z.calculate_z(...)``.